frankfzw/BBWindow/README.md

 BBWindow
 ========

-How to Run:
+How to Run it in Windows

-1. download the vlc from http://www.videolan.org/vlc/download-sources.html
+1. Download the vlc from http://www.videolan.org/vlc/download-sources.html
    and vlc-qt from http://projects.tano.si/vlc-qt

-2. change the *.pro file
+2. Change the *.pro file

    add these codes: